Interference-Induced Suppression of Doublon Transport and Prethermalization in the Extended Bose-Hubbard Model: Discussion and Conclusion

 Our analysis of dimensionality reveals that the efficacy of dynamical arrest is sensitive to lattice geometry.
 In 1D-BH chain, the optimized control leads to a near-complete freezing of doublon dynamics, whereas 2D-BH square lattice exhibit substantial suppression accompanied by a slow, residual expansion.
 This distinct behavior stems from the increased coordination number ($z=4$), which significantly multiplies the available pathways for higher-order virtual processes.
 Unlike the targeted third-order cancellation, these uncompensated contributions introduce further corrections to the pair-hopping amplitude while simultaneously inducing longer-range hoppings.
 Although the theoretical optimization minimizes the dominant transport channel up to third-order correction, the cumulative effect of these residual pathways prevents the strict localization.
 Despite this geometric limitation, the drastic reduction in mobility confirms the robustness of the interference mechanism in arresting the leading-order dynamics against lattice complexity.

-In the many-body context, our results bridge the gap between few-body coherent control and many-body non-equilibrium regimes.
+In the many-body context, our results demonstrate the applicability of few-body coherent control strategies to many-body non-equilibrium regimes.
 The observation of a long-lived density-wave plateau under optimal control signifies the emergence of prethermalization.
-Crucially, our finite-size scaling analysis rules out true MBL or HSF.
-The system eventually thermalizes, but the destructive interference induces a dramatic timescale separation.
-This ``dynamical arrest'' effectively creates a metastable window sufficient for practical quantum information storage and manipulation.
+Crucially, our extended scaling analysis confirms that this dynamical arrest is not a finite-size artifact but a robust macroscopic phenomenon.
+Although the system ultimately thermalizes, the destructive interference guarantees a profound timescale separation.Specifically, under the optimal pair-hopping condition ($J_p = J_p^{\text{opt}}$), our perturbative analysis indicates that the uncompensated fourth-order virtual processes dictate a residual hopping amplitude $J_{\text{res}} \sim \mathcal{O}(J^4/U^3)$.
+This theoretically extends the characteristic time scale of the metastable window to $\tau \propto U^3/J^4$, representing a dramatic enhancement compared to the uncontrolled thermalization timescale $\tau_0 \propto U/J^2$.
+This ``dynamical arrest'' effectively creates a metastable window that potentially offers beneficial conditions for future quantum information storage and manipulation.

-Experimental realization of the BH model is promising within the platform of superconducting circuits \cite{bianchetti2010control, roushan2017spectroscopic, yan2019strongly, ye2019propagation, wang2025observing, ticea2025observation}, particularly arrays of transmon qutrits \cite{koch2007charge}.
-The explicit pair-hopping term can be synthesized using Floquet engineering \cite{eckardt2017colloquium}, where periodic modulation of the system parameters---such as qubit frequencies or tunable couplers---selectively activates the target interaction terms via parametric resonance.
-In this context, quantum information can be robustly encoded into Floquet states via adiabatic evolution \cite{nguyen2024programmable}, allowing for the stable implementation of the target Hamiltonian.
-The high degree of controllability and readout fidelity in superconducting processors makes them an ideal testbed for verifying the predicted dynamical arrest and prethermalization.
+Experimental realization of the BH model has been established on the platform of superconducting circuits \cite{bianchetti2010control, roushan2017spectroscopic, yan2019strongly, ye2019propagation, wang2025observing, ticea2025observation}, particularly arrays of transmon qutrits \cite{koch2007charge}.
+In a conventional array, the native capacitive coupling between adjacent transmons is dominated by single-particle hopping, typically described by $H_g \propto (a_i + a_i^\dagger)(a_j + a_j^\dagger)$, where $a_i$ ($a_i^\dagger$) is the annihilation (creation) operator for a single excitation in the $i$-th transmon.
+Consequently, direct pair-exchange processes are inherently forbidden in the bare state basis, as the matrix element $\bra{20}H_g\ket{02}$ strictly vanishes.
+Here, the state $\ket{02}=\ket{0}\otimes\ket{2}$ specifically denotes a configuration where one transmon is populated in its second excited state while its neighbor remains in the ground state.